cpressey/LCF-style-ND/README.md

     def conj_intro(x, y):
-        """If x is proved, and y is proved, then x & y is proved.""" assert isinstance(x, Proof)
+        """If x is proved, and y is proved, then x & y is proved.""" assert isinstance(x, Theorem)
-        assert isinstance(y, Proof)
+        assert isinstance(y, Theorem)
-        return Proof(
+        return Theorem(
             _conclusion=Conj(x._conclusion, y._conclusion),
             _assumptions=merge_assumptions(
                 x._assumptions, y._assumptions
             )
         )

-(Note that traditionally, Greek letters are used for the variables representing proofs appearing in the premises and conclusion of an inference rule.
+(Note that traditionally, Greek letters are used in the premises and conclusion of an inference rule to denote variables representing theorems.
-We will avoid them here, because they don't seem to work as well in pseudo-code as they do in typeset mathematics.
+We will avoid Greek letters here, because they don't seem to work as well in pseudo-code as they do in typeset mathematics.
 Writing out their names seems awkward too (`phi` and `psi` are too similar, as names go,) so we will use Latin letters instead.
 But!
 When using Latin letters it might make sense to use the letter `p` for a variable for "proof", it would be too easy to confuse this with `p` used as a propositional variable — which it commonly is.
-So in this exposition we will use `x`, `y`, `z` for variables that represent proofs.
-Also, when we have a propositional formula rather than a proof, we may add an `f` in the name.)
+So in this exposition we will use `x`, `y`, `z` for variables that represent theorems.
+Also, when we have a propositional formula rather than a theorem, we may add an `f` in the name.)

 Conjunction-elimination is also reasonably simple.
 We assert that the conclusion has a certain structure, and then we